DUNE/merge-utils/config/trg_mc_2025a/README.md

 - run the `<tag>.sh` file interactively to set up `pass1`
 - `cat` the log files from that run and grep for `pass1` to get a list of justin submissions.
 - source those scripts to submit to justin
-- log the workflow #'s
+- log the workflow #'s in the google sheet.
 - wait for justin workflows to complete
 - check that all of the workflows complete, you should get `ceiling(N/100)` total output files.
 - do: